Gabriele2396/ADM-HW5/README.md

 The repository contains:

-main.py --> A Python script which executes the whole system, is missing the last function (number 4).
+main.py --> A Python script which executes the whole system.